suvambehera/capstone_bigcorp-employees/documentation.md

             select * from salaries;
          ```

-    3) Create views from the tables for specified purposes.
+    3) Create views for specified purposes.
        ```
             CREATE VIEW employeesorg AS
                 SELECT emp_no,